 Catherine Bush is the author of four novels: Amazon.ca Best Book Accusation, the Trillium Award-shortlisted Claire’s Head, The Rules of Engagement (which was chosen as a New York Times Notable Book) and Minus Time.
 Her non-fiction has appeared in the anthology The Heart Does Break and elsewhere.
 She coordinates the University of Guelph Creative Writing MFA.

 Liz Howard was born and raised in Northern Ontario.
 She received an Honours Bachelor of Science with High Distinction from the University of Toronto.
 Her poetry has appeared in Canadian literary journals such as The Capilano Review, The Puritan and Matrix Magazine.
 Her chapbook Skullambient was a finalist for the 2012 bpNichol Chapbook Award.
 She recently completed an MFA in Creative Writing through the University of Guelph and works as a Research Officer in cognitive psychology at the University of Toronto.
 She presents work from her debut collection, Infinite Citizen of the Shaking Tent.

 Adnan Khan has written for Vice, The Globe and Mail, Hazlitt and others.
-He was awarded the 2016 RBC Emerging Writer Award and has been nominated for an NMA.
+He was awarded the 2016 RBC Emerging Writer Award and has been nominated for a National Magazine Award.
 He lives in Toronto.
 Photo Credit: Sara Jane Strickland